Information for patients

 - Snack in-between meals and before bedtime.
 Healthy snacks ideas are provided later in the leaflet.

-- Replace drinks of tea or coffee with nutritious drinks such as a glass of milk, milky drinks, fruit smoothies or fruit juice.
+- Replace drinks of tea or coffee with nutritious drinks such as a glass of milk, milky drinks, and fruit smoothies or fruit juice.
 Be aware that smoothies and fruit juice will be high in sugar, which will increase your blood glucose levels.
 Try to stick to a 150ml portion or less.

 What if I have a poor appetite?